Pirates vs. Mets Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 17 doubles, three triples, seven home runs, 21 walks and 38 RBI (62 total hits).
-He has stolen eight bases.
+- Reynolds has 17 doubles, three triples, seven home runs, 22 walks and 38 RBI (63 total hits).
+He has swiped eight bases.

-- Reynolds will look for his third straight game with a hit in this contest.
-In his last five games he is hitting .294 with a double, five walks and two RBI.
+- Reynolds has recorded a base hit in three games in a row.
+During his last five outings he is batting .278 with five walks and two RBI.

 Reynolds Recent Games